holadepo/docs/astro/data-lineage.md

 The **Distinct Count** chart shows the total number of distinct values for a given column.

-A distinct count can sometimes grow unexpectedly.
-For example, a successful campaign suddenly creates a set of new `customer_id` values in an order table.
+Distinct count can sometimes grow unexpectedly.
+For example, a successful marketing campaign might suddenly create a set of new `customer_id` values in an order table.
 However, it can also suggest an underlying problem if, for example, a `menu_item_id` field shows that thousands of new menu items have been added overnight.

 #### Null Count (Column-level)